TACC/Camino/README.md

 2. If required, update the service's image reference in the appropriate compose file as described above
 3. Go to [Frontera_Deployments](https://jenkins01.tacc.utexas.edu/view/Frontera%20Web/job/Frontera_Deploy/) in Jenkins and start a build, selecting environment and component/service

-A Makefile is included to faciliate manual deployment.
+A Makefile is included to facilitate manual deployment.

 Steps for manually deploying service: